Ciara Kelly: Career

 On 18 March 2020, Kelly announced that she had tested positive for COVID-19 the previous day.
 She discussed her diagnosis on Liveline, and Miriam O'Callaghan interviewed her for Prime Time through Skype from her home.
 Though no longer practising in medicine, Kelly said she had taken precautions and had not been abroad.
 She had continued to present the Monday and Tuesday editions of her programme, Lunchtime Live, from the hot press (a type of Irish cupboard or closet) in her home, and Mick Heaney of The Irish Times described her Wednesday programme as "a compelling show, remarkably so considering it was hosted by an ill woman sitting in an airing cupboard".
 Her performance while ill contributed to her winning an IMRO award.

 From August 2020 she moved to co-presenting Newstalk's morning show.

+Kelly was a long-time client of Noel Kelly, of NK Management, until it emerged that he had been funneling secret payments to Ryan Tubridy.
+She left Noel Kelly and NK Management in 2023 following the emergence of Kelly's involvement in the secret payments to Ryan Tubridy, announcing that she had been with him since 2014.